 Independent Research Experience

 The first theme in acquiring statistical computing knowledge was participation in independent research.
-Involvement in independent research helped students transfer their course knowledge to statistical computing applications, seeing the messiness of non-classroom applications.
+Involvement in independent research helped students transfer their course knowledge to statistical computing applications.
+This environment helped students to see the messiness of non-classroom applications and feel the unease that comes when attempting to perform statistical computing task beyond one’s knowledge.
 These experiences came predominantly in the form of working as a research assistant prior to entering graduate school, collaborating on a project in the first year of graduate school, or performing research for a master’s thesis, or ultimately, a doctoral dissertation.

 Catherine, a master’s student in Environmental Science, who still faced everyday computational struggles, attributed the majority of her application-specific computational knowledge to her experiences in independent research.
 She emphasized the importance of understanding how to work in a statistical computing environment, such as R, which she learned by performing research, before she was able to begin to transfer the statistical knowledge she had learned in the classroom to her research: